Followers

 Climax in the Old Dominion

-As luck would have it, Simcoe was in the right place, but at the wrong time.
-Britain’s eight-year effort to maintain its hold on the 13 colonies would end, for all purposes, in the Old Dominion.
-Frustrated at every turn in the Carolinas, British General Charles Cornwallis marched his depleted and tired army north into Virginia.
-There, Simcoe and his queen’s Rangers joined him as part of the advance guard.
-As battle-hardened as the rangers were, they, like so many British units, were finding the rebels reaching parity.
-Things were definitely “going south.”
-One example is the 26 June 1781 engagement at Spencer’s Ordinary.
-There, in an unlikely turn of events, the Queen's Rangers were hotly engaged by Pennsylvania riflemen under Colonel Richard Butler.
-The precise adversaries they were created to defeat.
-The rangers abandoned the field, and their wounded, and made a hurried march to Yorktown and the main army.
+As luck would have it, Simcoe was in the right place but at the wrong time.
+Britain’s eight-year effort to hold onto the 13 colonies would, for all practical purposes, end in the Old Dominion.
+Frustrated at every turn in the Carolinas, British General Charles Cornwallis marched his worn-out and exhausted army north into Virginia.
+There, Simcoe and his Queen’s Rangers joined him as part of the vanguard.
+Although battle-hardened, the rangers, like many other British units, found the rebels closing the gap.
+Things were clearly “going south.”
+One example is the engagement at Spencer’s Ordinary on June 26, 1781.
+In an unlikely turn of events, the Queen's Rangers were fiercely engaged by Pennsylvania riflemen under Colonel Richard Butler — the very enemies they were created to defeat.
+The rangers abandoned the field and their wounded, then hurriedly marched to Yorktown and the main army.

 Colonel Richard Butler

 When they arrived at Yorktown, Cornwallis sent them across the York River to secure Gloucester Point.
 During the summer, the rangers were on a quiet front.
-This worked well for Simcoe, who had suffered several bouts of illness during the war, exacerbated by his wounding.
-His health was in decline.
+This worked well for Simcoe, who had suffered several bouts of illness during the war, worsened by his wounds.
+His health was deteriorating.

 While ill with a fever, the French blockaded the York River.
 A week later, the French Admiral Comte de Grasse defeated Simcoe's godfather, Admiral Thomas Graves, and the British fleet in the Chesapeake.
 Cornwallis's army was trapped.
-In September the American-French army arrived at Yorktown.
-Not long after some 1,000 French troops cut off Gloucester Point.
-The siege was on.
+In September, the American-French army arrived at Yorktown.
+Not long after, about 1,000 French troops cut off Gloucester Point.
+The siege was underway.

 Chesapeake: French fleet drives off